Alan Ayckbourn Oldham Coliseum 20 April 2018 to 05 May 2018

 When Greg answers the phone, the caller hangs up.
 And what about those bunches of flowers all over the place and the rather large slippers under the bed, not to mention the boxes of chocolates?
 Greg is getting suspicious and when Ginny leaves for her parents’ house he decides to follow her.

 However, the address he’s sussed out isn’t that of her parents but of her married boss Philip (Crispin Letts) with whom Ginny has been having an affair she now intends ending.

 To totally complicate matters and set up the intricate confusions that follow, Greg manages to get to Philip’s house before Ginny and meets Philip’s wife Susan (Jo Mousley), thinking the pair of them are Ginny’s parents.
 Still with me?
 Well, confusion here is very much the name of Ayckbourn’s game…

-Although it’s lighter in tone than many of the later plays there’s plenty of middle class marital angst amongst the comedy, plenty of barbs hurled around by the older pair.
-And the cast are pretty much spot on, all four of them, throughout, with pretty impeccable timing.
+Although it’s lighter in tone than many of the later plays there’s plenty of middle-class marital angst amongst the comedy, and lots of barbs hurled around by the older pair.
+And the cast is pretty much spot on throughout, with pretty impeccable timing.

 But despite the intricate, often quite brilliant plotting, the piece overall is showing its age.
 Herford quite rightly keeps it in the sixties – appropriate posters on the walls of the bedsit, mini skirt and white boots for Ginny – but it hasn’t anymore the shock of the new re its sexual outlook and, above all, it could do with some pruning.

-Impressive country house exterior from Michael Holt and overall a pleasant change to enjoy an evening at the theatre that isn’t trying too hard to put across an important message.
+Impressive country house exterior from Michael Holt and overall, it's a pleasant change to enjoy an evening at the theatre that isn’t trying too hard to put across an Important Message.